dotansimha/graphql-code-generator/docs/getting-started/index.md

     $ npm install -D graphql-code-generator

+## Initialization Wizard

+GraphQL Code Generator lets you setup everything by simply running the following command:

+    $ gql-gen init

+Question by question, it will guide you through the whole process of setting up a schema, selecting plugins, picking a destination of a generated file and a lot more.

+If you don't want to use the wizard, we've got you covered, just continue reading the next sections.

+## Setup

 GraphQL Code Generator's behavior is bound into plugins, thus we will need to install few:

     $ npm install -D graphql-codegen-typescript-common graphql-codegen-typescript-server